5 ways to reduce the strain on your tummy muscles in pregnancy

 5. Re-evaluate your pregnancy exercise plan.
 Our pre-pregnancy exercises need adjusting to accommodate growing bumps and changing needs.
 While abdominal exercises in pregnancy are a great idea - the suitable ones at this time are most likely things you will have never done before!
 Using exercises like crunches/sit ups/planks in pregnancy places too much strain on the linea alba down the centre and should be avoided for now.

-If you would like some more specific guidance on pregnancy exercise, I offer a 4 week pregnancy Pilates course for ladies in their second and third trimester, in Leighton Buzzard.
+If you would like some more specific guidance on pregnancy exercise, I offer a 4 week ~online~ pregnancy Pilates course for ladies in their second and third trimester.
+Join me via Facebook Live, or catch up with the recording any time that suits you.

 If you are suffering from low back pain, pelvic/hip pain in pregnancy, reduced mobility or you are leaking urine now and again.....this is the class for you!
 Participate in exercises specifically designed to help with pelvic girdle pain and tone the abdominals to reduce the extent of pregnancy related abdominal separation.

-This course will leave Mums-to-be feeling energised, stronger, more flexible and definitely more knowledgeable!
-Having made a few friends along the way.
+This course will leave Mums-to-be feeling energised, stronger, more flexible and definitely more knowledgeable.
 Learn how to do meaningful, functional pelvic floor exercises which will enhance your pelvic health, not just in pregnancy but beyond.
 We will work all the areas needed to be strong in pregnancy and stretch and release areas known to get tight and stiff.

 More class info on the Antenatal class page, or get in touch with Jo by phone or email.